 Food seems to have a direct connection to not only the brain, but the heart.
 When Kristie and her husband Ken were raising funds to adopt their son Gabe, they created a cookbook called Family Traditions.
 Friends and family submitted recipes for the foods that must be on the table to make key holidays complete.
 The cookbook isn’t organized under headings like appetizers, entrees and desserts, but by holiday.
 It’s a collection of deeply-loved memories given in honor of Kristie and Ken starting their own family and traditions.

-Gabe is 12 years old now, and the Texas sheet cake Kristie makes every year for his birthday comes from the Family Traditions cookbook (10-year-old Sam gets mint Oreo pudding dessert).
+Gabe is 13 years old now, and the Texas sheet cake Kristie makes every year for his birthday comes from the Family Traditions cookbook (12-year-old Sam gets mint Oreo pudding dessert).

 Food traditions can come from the past, or be something you kick off for the future.
 I’ve got one in the hopper I’m excited about even though it’s gonna mean a table full of pre-teen boys making a mess of my kitchen very early in the morning on a regular basis.
 I’ll admit I stole it from my aunt, who raised two boys.
-I only have sisters and it isn’t part of my past, but I loved it the moment I heard it.
+I loved it the moment I heard it.
 My aunt was a home-ec major who made amazing Halloween costumes for my cousins every year and might be the best hostess I’ve ever met.
-And I’m...not any of those things.
+And I’m...not either of those things.
 But I think I have a fun and welcoming house where the food may not be anything special, but the company makes up for it.

 Steal-worthy idea: Create a tradition with food

-Earmark a few recipes that mean something to your family - maybe attached to different holidays or the change of seasons - and make time to make them.
+Earmark a few recipes that mean something to your family - maybe attached to different holidays or the change of seasons - and commit to making them year after year.

 Tis the season for birthdays in my house when the little humans head back to school and we pull jeans and sweaters out of storage.
 My husband and two sons all have birthdays between Aug.
 22 and Sept.
-12. What a joy as a mom and a teacher to have three family birthdays lumped in with the insanity of back to school (that comment was dripping with sarcasm in case you missed it).
-Since it’s such a busy season, our traditions are small, but consistent.
+12 - and our anniversary comes and goes somewhere in there as well.
+What a joy as a mom and a teacher to have three family birthdays lumped in with the insanity of back to school.
+That comment was dripping with sarcasm in case you missed it.
+Since it’s such a busy season in our house, our traditions are small, but consistent.
 For every birthday, I break out the dry-erase markers and write a message on the bathroom mirror to be the first thing our kiddo sees in the morning.

 My husband also chooses a new bible verse every year for each kid and I print it with an image from that year’s birthday theme and update the frame that sits on their bedroom dresser.
 And every year I flip through the other verses - pictures of Barbie, Legos, Sophia the First, Harry Potter and Pokemon - and remember.